memo/ofxMSAOpenCL/README.md

 Version history
 ------------
+### v2.3
+- additions for safe OpenGL/OpenCL interop on windows and OS X
+- reliable detection of platforms and devices on windows, OS X
+- MSAOpenCLBufferManagedT to be compatible with GL interop elements (see particle example)
+### v2.2
+- MSAOpenCLBufferManagedT: Memory Object High level wrapper, allocates and manages host and client memory objects
 ### v2.1    23/09/2012
 - compatible with OF0072
 - renamed (uppercase) MSA namespace to (lowercase) msa. (kept MSA as an alias for backwards compatibility)